 According to the

-Ultimately, their outlook will depend upon the stage of systolic heart failure, and whether the condition is advanced.
+Ultimately, their outlook will depend on the stage of systolic heart failure and whether the condition is advanced.

 A

-Systolic heart failure is a serious heart condition that can cause severe symptoms, some symptoms, or no symptoms at all.
+Systolic heart failure is a serious heart condition that can cause severe symptoms, some symptoms, or none at all.

-There is no known cure at this time.
-However, early diagnosis and treatment of heart failure symptoms may help manage the condition and sometimes can improve and normalize the function of the heart.
+There is currently no cure.
+However, early diagnosis and treatment of heart failure symptoms may help manage the condition and sometimes improve and normalize the heart’s function.

-Patients can increase their quality of life and prognosis by talking to a medical professional about an effective treatment plan.
+Patients can increase their quality of life and prognosis by talking with a medical professional about an effective treatment plan.